My first year of flower farming I was looking for every and any way to accomplish four goals:

 Soil blockers in your desired size

 Trays of some sort (such as cafeteria trays or even small cookie sheets)

 First thing you need to do is invest in some soil blockers.
-I originally purchased mine from Johhny Select Seeds but you can snag them off amazon as well.
+I originally purchased mine from Johhny Select Seeds but since then, I have found some much less expensive with good reviews on Amazon and will provide the link to those at the bottom of this post .
 They have many different sizes.
 I opted for the ¾” soil blocker and the 2” soil blocker.
 I did wind up getting a bigger size but found that really, the first two were more than sufficient.
 The neat thing about soil blocks is that they are like matryoshka dolls, in that each size nestles nicely in the next size.